Skip to main content ↓

 Tracking the number of sales activities each rep completes in a given period can help sales managers understand their team’s productivity.
 These activities can include calls, emails, meetings, demos, and other tasks that may contribute to winning a sale.

-To really understand sales performance, you’ll need to also look at win rate, sales cycle length, and other metrics, but sales activities are a useful part of the whole picture.
+To really understand sales performance, you’ll need to consider win rate, sales cycle length, and other metrics, but sales activities are a valuable part of the whole picture.

 11. Upsell and cross-sell rates